devharp/code-examples/README.md

 # Code Examples
-In case if I forgot or I need an example of any code
+In case I forgot or I need an example of any code